-- 1) Application required and possible interview required - 2) Must be on track for graduation - 3) 90% minimum attendance for State of Michigan Firefighter Certification - 4) Commitment to one 8-hour Saturday training each month throughout the school year
+- 1) Application required and possible interview required - 2) Must be on track for graduation - 3) 90% minimum attendance & 70% average classroom scores for State of Michigan Firefighter Certification

-This elective will provide students an opportunity to receive State of Michigan Firefighters I & II training beginning as early as 16 years of age, and to possibly receive their State certification upon turning 18.
-Firefighters I & II is a one school-year course that blends a combination of classroom knowledge and firefighter practical skills necessary for successful completing of the State certification.
+4) Commitment to one 8-hour Saturday training session each month throughout the school year This elective will provide students an opportunity to receive State of Michigan Firefighter I & II training beginning as early as 16 years of age, heading to their state certification.
+Firefighter I & II is a one school-year course that blends a combination of classroom knowledge and firefighter practical skills necessary for successful completion of the State certification.
+Cadets will learn all aspects of firefighter training in an academy setting, complete with fire trucks and firefighting equipment in a working fire station.